arfro/scala-with-cats/READme.md

 In general, Reader Monad is a good idea for dependency injection for <b>simple cases only</b>.
 If we have a lot of dependencies or it isn't easy to represent a program as pure functions other DI techniques may be better.

+Reader monad is a specialization of a more general concept called Kleisli arrow.

 ## State monad

 Allows to pass additional state around as a part of computation.
 State instances represent atomic operations.
 State monad is used to model <b>mutable state</b> in a purely functional way.
 State monad doesn't actually mutate anything!